CENTRAL GEORGIA CONSERVATION DISTRICT

-Now, the Central Georgia District is thriving with 7 counties and a board with 14 members, including a Chair and a Treasurer.
+Now, the Central Georgia District is thriving with 7 counties and a board with 14 members.
 There are 7 elected supervisors each serving 4-year term, and 7 appointed supervisors each serving a 2-year term.

 Supervisors Not Pictured: Paul English